-In 1904, the widow and family of John Paterson (who had bought an Eglinton St house in 1869) bought the property next to it and on the double site built the 5-bedroom 'Wellwood' (shown here in the watercolour by Past President Jim Butler).
-It is named from Wellwood, near Muirkirk, where John's grandfather had farmed and died.
+In 1904, the widow and family of John Paterson (who had bought an Eglinton St house in 1869) bought the property next to it to build the 5-bedroom 'Wellwood', possibly because one of the family (Thomas, see 'family' below) was retiring from Canada and returning to Scotland in 1905.
+Shown here in the watercolour by Past President Jim Butler, it is named from Wellwood, near Muirkirk, where John's grandfather had farmed and died.

 On the ground floor was the parlour (now the Directors' Room), the dining room (the Burns Room), a bedroom (the Hogg Room library), the kitchen (now Ladies' WC and the Templeton Chair area), a closet (the Gent's WC), and a servant's room (now kitchen).
 There were also a scullery, a larder, a wash-house, a store, a coal cellar, a WC and a place for tools.
 On the upper floor the drawing room with bow window, a box room and a front bedroom are now all one as the Music Room (pictured here), a bedroom (now storeroom), two rear bedrooms (now into one as the Wilson Room), a WC and a bathroom (now a kitchen).